ElenaBonan/Ubiqum_projects/Energy_consumption/README.md

 <b> Link to visualize the notebook: </b> https://elenabonan.github.io/Ubiqum_projects/

 ## Content of the Repository
-- <br> Analysis.Rmd </b> This is the code of the R notebook where you can fing both the descriptive Analysis and the Forecast of the Energy consumption.
+- <b> Analysis.Rmd </b> This is the code of the R notebook where you can fing both the descriptive Analysis and the Forecast of the Energy consumption.
 For visualize the html, look at the following link https://elenabonan.github.io/Ubiqum_projects/
-- <br> Analysis.nb.html </b> This is the html code given by the Rmarkdown, using as output html_notebook
+- <b> Analysis.nb.html </b> This is the html code given by the Rmarkdown, using as output html_notebook
-- <br> Presentation.pptx </b> This is a presentation I gave during the course showing the most important findings.
+- <b> Presentation.pptx </b> This is a presentation I gave during the course showing the most important findings.

 ## Structure of the Code
 -